 This chapter provides the context for all procedures.It contains the overarching policy for the provision of services to children and families.
 It also set out underlying values and principles for recording, confidentiality and consultation.

-This chapter should be read in conjunction with the Lincolnshire Safeguarding Children Boards Procedures, Underlying Policy, Principles and Values and reference to Working Together to Safeguard Children.
+This chapter should be read in conjunction with the Lincolnshire Safeguarding Children Partnership Procedures, Underlying Policy, Principles and Values and reference to Working Together to Safeguard Children.

 In December 2018, a new Section 5, Corporate Parenting was added in response to the DfE Applying Corporate Parenting Principles to Looked-after Children and Care Leavers – Statutory Guidance (Feb 2018).
 It includes the seven corporate parenting principles set out in the guidance.Amendments were also made following the introduction of the General Data Protection Regulations (GDPR) and Data Protection Act 2018.

 This policy sets out the framework within which Children's Services work with children, young people and their families.
 It is underpinned by a range of legislation including, but not limited to: